Teams use various iPaaS solutions to manage business relationships and organize workflows across platforms.

 Support-to-Engineering Escalation

-Solution: An iPaaS creates a bidirectional sync between Zendesk tickets and Jira work items.
+An iPaaS creates a bidirectional sync between Zendesk tickets and Jira work items.
 When a support agent escalates a ticket, a corresponding work item is created in Jira automatically with all relevant context.
-When the engineering team updates the status or adds a comment, that information syncs back to Zendesk so the support agent can update the customer without switching tools.
+When engineering updates the status or adds a comment, that syncs back to Zendesk so the support agent can update the customer without switching tools.

-Real-world application: The support team cuts their average resolution time because engineers get full context on the first handoff.
-Customer satisfaction improves because updates flow back to the support agent in real time, eliminating the “let me check with engineering and get back to you” delay.
+The result: engineers get full context on the first handoff, and updates flow back to support in real time, removing the “let me check with engineering and get back to you” delay.

 MSP Managing Multiple Client Environments

-Case: A managed service provider handles ITSM for 15 clients, each using a different combination of ServiceNow, Freshservice, Zendesk, or Jira.
-The MSP needs visibility across all client environments while each client needs to maintain control over their own data and processes.
+A managed service provider handles ITSM for 15 clients, each using a different combination of ServiceNow, Freshservice, Zendesk, or Jira.
+The MSP needs visibility across all client environments, while each client needs to control their own data and processes.

-Solution: An iPaaS that supports independent sync rules for each side of the integration.
-The MSP configures its own incoming and outgoing rules, while each client controls what data they share and how they map incoming data to their system.
-No client can see another client’s data, and the MSP gets a unified view across all environments.
+An iPaaS that supports independent sync rules for each side handles this.
+The MSP configures its own incoming and outgoing rules.
+Each client controls what data they share and how incoming data maps to their system.
+No client can see another client’s data, and the MSP gets a consolidated view across all environments.

 CRM-to-Development Feedback Loop

-Real-world application: Product priorities are informed by actual customer demand data from the CRM.
-Sales teams can proactively notify customers when requested features ship, which strengthens relationships and reduces churn.
+Product priorities become informed by actual customer demand data.
+Sales teams can proactively notify customers when requested features ship, which reduces churn.
 The feedback loop that used to rely on monthly cross-team meetings now happens automatically.

 iPaaS Trends to Watch

-The iPaaS market is evolving fast, and a few trends are worth tracking as you evaluate platforms.
+The iPaaS market is evolving fast.
+A few trends are worth tracking as you evaluate platforms.

-The right platform depends on your specific situation.
-If you need simple one-way automations across hundreds of apps, tools like Zapier or Integrately will serve you well.
-If you need deep, bidirectional sync with cross-company support, platforms like Exalate are built specifically for that.
-And if you’re an enterprise with complex API management needs, MuleSoft or Boomi might be the better fit.
+The right iPaaS depends on what you’re actually connecting.
+If you need simple one-way automations across hundreds of apps, tools like Zapier or Integrately will do the job.
+If you need deep, bidirectional sync with cross-company support and independent rule control on each side, Exalate is built specifically for that.
+If you’re an enterprise with complex API management needs and a dedicated integration team, MuleSoft or Boomi might be the better fit.

 Frequently Asked Questions